-Dr Kate Flemming is a highly experienced academic, internationally known for her leading research and service innovation in palliative care nursing.
+Prof Kate Flemming is a highly experienced academic, internationally known for her leading research and service innovation in palliative care nursing.
 Kate is leading on the integration of research and teaching in our new nursing curriculum in the Department of Health Sciences, bringing together our world leading researchers with the best teachers in nurse education.
-Kate leads by example through her pioneering clinical leadership and research in Palliative Care within the Hospice and community settings most notably involving St Leonard’s Hospice, York.
+Kate leads by example through her pioneering clinical leadership and research in Palliative Care within the Hospice and community settings.

-Kate’s research programme focuses on complex interventions including patient and carer experience of palliative care across different service models, disease types and morbidities, including motor neurone disease and heart failure.
+Kate’s research programme focuses on complex interventions including patient and carer experience of palliative care across different service models, disease types and morbidities, including motor neurone disease.
 This work is closely integrated with her methodological expertise in qualitative evidence synthesis.
 Kate is internationally known for her quality approach to research and acts as co-convener of the Cochrane Qualitative and Implementation Methods Group.
-Kate is currently working with the WHO on the use of qualitative evidence synthesis to inform guideline development for complex interventions.
+Kate has recently worked with the WHO on the use of qualitative evidence synthesis to inform guideline development for complex interventions.

 Kate also leads the integration of research into teaching.